-In the Financially Free series, I examine the nature of financial independence and provide specific steps to achieve financial freedom as well as a high level money management system and the tools we use.
+In the Financially Free blog series, I examine the nature of financial independence and provide specific steps to achieve financial freedom as well as a high level money management system and the tools we use.
 This initial post provides an overview of being financially free.

 What’s one of the single best ways to improve performance?
 An effective evening routine consistently practiced.
 Read for a discussion of this power habit and in particular what activities make a powerful evening routine and what activities kill productivity.